What is the normal specific gravity range of urine during a urinalysis?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-The normal specific gravity range of urine during a urinalysis is indeed 1.001 to 1.030.
-Specific gravity is a measure of the concentration of solutes in urine, which reflects how well the kidneys are concentrating urine and thus provides valuable insight into a person's hydration status and kidney function.
+The normal specific gravity range of urine during a urinalysis is indeed from 1.001 to 1.030.
+Specific gravity is a measure of the concentration of solutes in urine, providing information about the kidney's ability to concentrate urine.
+A specific gravity within this range indicates normal hydration and appropriate kidney function.

 Subscribe